karaxnim/karax/readme.rst

 It uses a virtual DOM like React, but is much smaller than the existing frameworks plus of course it's written in Nim for Nim.
 No external dependencies!
-And thanks to Nim's whole program optimization only what is used ends up producing JavaScript code.
+And thanks to Nim's whole program optimization only what is used ends up in the generated JavaScript code.

 Goals